 Further information on tuition, fees, and deposits is available from the Bursar’s Office, 303-492-5381.
 The Board of Regents reserves the right to change tuition without notice.

 Parking permits are available for vehicles, motorcycles, mopeds, and scooters.
-Maymester permits are available for purchase online or can be purchased at the PTS Business Office located on the main campus at 1050 Regent Drive.
+Maymester permits are available for purchase at the Parking and Transportation Services Business Office located on the main campus at 1050 Regent Drive.
+Please check for updates on the Parking and Transportation Services website.

-Parking payment machines and meters are available throughout campus; some allow up to 10 hours parking time.
-Many visitor parking lots on campus, including Euclid AutoPark (EAP), have a flat fee on weekends, and weekdays after 5 pm.
-Night and weekend am/pm permits may be purchased for those who need parking outside of normal business hours.
+Parking payment machines and meters are available throughout campus.
+Pay-by-phone parking is available through Parkmobile.
+Simply download the smartphone app, look for the green signs at parking payment machines, and never use a payment machine again!
+Many visitor parking lots on campus, incuding Euclid AutoPark (EAP), have a flat fee on weekends and weekdays after 5 pm.
+Night and weekend am/pm permits may be purchased for those who need parking outside of normal business hours. view the Campus Parking map for specific information.

-Fee-paying students can ride any of the RTD local or regional bus routes, including the light rail, and the SkyRide bus to and from Denver International Airport.
+Fee-paying students can ride any of the local or regional buses, including the light rail, and the SkyRide to and from Denver International Airport.
 To purchase a discounted bus pass for the summer, call 303-492-8308.
 View the bus schedules.

 Summer is the perfect time to ride a bike in Colorado!
-Be sure to register your bike with the campus bike station if you park it on campus; registration costs $10 and grants you access to the bike station services.
+Be sure to register your bike online; registration is free and grants you access to the bike station services.
 For bike registration and summer hours call 303-735-2705.

-College students are permitted to inspect their own education records.
-School officials may not disclose personally identifiable information about students, nor permit inspection of their records, without written permission from the student unless such action is covered by exceptions permitted by the Act.
+FERPA gives college students the right to inspect their own education records and prohibits school officials from disclosing personally identifiable information about students to third parties without written permission from the student unless such action is covered by exceptions permitted by the Act.

 View the University of Colorado Boulder’s FERPA policy.